Daniele Polencic

 The load balancer is called Service and has an IP address.
 Any incoming request is distributed to one of the Pods.

 • The Deployment defines a recipe to create more instances of the same Pod.
-You almost never deploy Pod individually.
+You rarely deploy Pod individually.

 3/4

 The Deployment defines a recipe to create more instances of the same Pod.
-You almost never deploy Pod individually.
+You rarely deploy Pod individually.

-• Pods have IP address assigned to them.
+• Pods have an IP address assigned to them.

 4/4

-It is often useful to think about Services as a collection of IP address.
+It is often helpful to consider Services as a collection of IP addresses.

-Every time you make a request to a Service, one of the IP addresses from that list is selected and used as the destination.
+Whenever you request a Service, one of the IP addresses on that list is selected and used as the destination.

 • Imagine issuing a request such as curl 10.96.45.152 to the Service.